 There are two ways you can delete dependencies between tasks.

-1. On Edit Mode: You can double click on a task bar to open the edit window.
+1) From Edit Mode: You can double-click on a task bar to open the edit window.
 You will see a list of all dependencies at the bottom of this window.
-You can click the "x" icon to delete a dependency.
+You can click the (x) icon to delete a dependency.

 Watch this video to learn more about dependencies: